jangroth/aws-certification-notes/solutions-architect-professional.md

   * Enforce PCI compliance by explicitly disabling services
 * SCPs do **not** affect any service-linked role.
 	* Service-linked roles enable other AWS services to integrate with AWS Organizations and can't be restricted by SCPs.
+* Attaching an SCP to an AWS Organizations entity **just defines a guardrail** for what actions the principals can perform.
+You still need to attach identity-based or resource-based policies to principals or resources in your organization's accounts to actually grant permission to them.
 * AWS strongly recommends that you don't attach SCPs to the root of your organization as this may impact the policies on child accounts and possibly lockout key features.
 * On AWS: <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html" target="_blank">IAM policy evaluation logic</a>